 Your air conditioner isn’t the only thing in your home that will sustain damage if the condensate drain line clogged.
 Everything from personal belongings and drywall to wooden furniture and electrical wiring is at risk, too.
 To prevent a clogged condensate drain line, check it every month during the summer.
 If you see debris, pour a cup of bleach into it.

-If you need assistance unclogging a drain line, don’t hesitate to contact Eric Smock Heating & Air Conditioning, Inc. at (301) 945-7220 today.
+If you need assistance unclogging a drain line, contact Eric Smock Heating & Air Conditioning, Inc. at (301) 945-7220 today.
 We’re here to help you with all of your air conditioner maintenance needs.
 And if you suspect that you need an AC repair, our team of HVAC professionals can help you with that too.

 Image provided by flickr